wso2-extensions/identity-inbound-auth-sts/docs/config.md

     To register a service provider:
 	    1. Sign in to WSO2 Identity Server Management Console as an admin.
-	    2. On the Main menu, click Identity > Service Providers > Add.
+	    2. On the Main menu, click "Identity" > "Service Providers" > "Add".
 	    3. Enter a service provider name.
-	    4. Click Register.
+	    4. Click "Register".
 The Service Provider Details page appears.

    1. Under the **Inbound Authentication Configuration** section, click **WS-Trust Security Token Service Configuration** **\>** **Configure**.
 The STS Configuration page appears.